abdurrahmanekecik/Ekecik-Wordpress-Theme/README.md

 <h3><b>Installation</b></h3>
 1)Copy files into a theme folder in wp-content/themes<br>
-2)Enter the Admin panel and activate the theme.
+2)Enter the Admin panel and activate the theme.<br>
 3)Edit the Site Settings Section<br>
 <br>